princomp/princomp.github.io/source/docs/about/dev_guide.md

 The *flowchart* diagrams are created using [Mermaid](https://mermaid.js.org/) and located in `source/diag/flo`.

-To create a new class diagram, say for a `Documentation` class, follow those steps:
+To create a new flowchart diagram, follow those steps:

-1. Create a `Documentation.txt` file in `source/diag/flo` that follows [the syntax for flowchart diagrams](https://mermaid.js.org/syntax/flowchart.html) (note that there is no need to add `flowchart` at the beginning, it will be done automatically),
+1. Create a `Cell.txt` file in `source/diag/flo` that follows [the syntax for flowchart diagrams](https://mermaid.js.org/syntax/flowchart.html) (note that there is no need to add `flowchart` at the beginning, it will be done automatically),
 2. Add on the first line a comment `%% title` with "title" the title of the diagram,
+3. Run (from the `source/` folder) `make diag/flo/Cell.md`,
+4. Integrate the resulting drawing, properly captioned and with links to `Cell.txt`, `Cell.svg` and `Cell.png` files using `!include diag/flo/Cell.md`.

+##### Graph Diagrams

+The *graph* diagrams are created using [Mermaid](https://mermaid.js.org/) and located in `source/diag/gra`: note that while `graph` and `flowchart` are [synonyms in mermaid](https://mermaid.js.org/syntax/flowchart.html#a-node-default), we separate them to apply different styles to them.
+Graphs are used to represent binary trees.

+To create a new class diagram, say for a `BTree_Example`, follow those steps:

+1. Create a `BTree_Example.txt` file in `source/diag/gra` that follows [the syntax for flowchart diagrams](https://mermaid.js.org/syntax/flowchart.html) (note that there is no need to add `flowchart` at the beginning, it will be done automatically),
+2. Add on the first line a comment `%% title` with "title" the title of the diagram,
-3. Run (from the `source/` folder) `make diag/flo/Documentation.md`,
+3. Run (from the `source/` folder) `make diag/gra/BTree_Example.md`,
-4. Integrate the resulting drawing, properly captioned and with links to `Documentation.txt`, `Documentation.svg` and `Documentation.png` files using `!include diag/flo/Documentation.md`.
+4. Integrate the resulting drawing, properly captioned and with links to `BTree_Example.txt`, `BTree_Example.svg` and `BTree_Example.png` files using `!include diag/flo/BTree_Example.md`.

 #### Source code